xinwenfu/ESP32Ota/README.md

-# OTA via BLE on ESP32
+# OTA via WiFi on ESP32

 This project demonstrates how to use the Over The Air (OTA) update system on an ESP32 board.